TheDomcio/WonderfulPolishLanguage/README.md

 - [Silmaris](https://silmaris.pl) - Another good online magazine about fantasy and science fiction.
 - [Ścieżki wyobraźni](https://www.sekcjalogrus.slask.pl/publikacje-sekcji/) - Anthologies of fantastic texts prepared by the [Sekcję Literacką Śląskiego Klubu Fantastyki "Logrus" (Literary Section of the Silesian Fantasy Club "Logrus")](https://www.skf.org.pl/sekcja-literacka-logrus).

-#### Learning other languages in Polish (Nauka innych języków po polsku)

-`Hello world!
-I also thought that some of you will want to learn other languages through Polish or just my countrymen looking for cool sources may find something they missed earlier.
-Of course I will try not to list here again the multilingual pages that are already lower on this list, because there is no need to make too many duplicates, but sometimes I can make an exception.`

-- Multilingual

-  - [Ba Ba Dum](https://babadum.com) - A very interesting word game, which currently supports over 1000 words in more than 20 languages, including of course Polish.
-There are various game modes available.
-It may come in handy, for example, during more boring or your [really not] favorite subjects at school.

-- Japanese

-  - [Benkyo](http://benkyo.ml/old) - This is a mirror of website of a Pole who lived in Japan for many years ([Here you can read more about the creator of benkyo.pl](http://benkyo.ml/autor)) and the archivist who, due to the fact that the information available on the site is quite interesting, did not want to let the site go into oblivion, so she threw in the hosting again - all this with the permission of the author..
-You will find a lot of help files under this link, for example, exercise sheets with hiragana, katakana and kanji.
-[A prettier - remake version of this mirror is also available](http://benkyo.ml/) , but it is still under construction, but we can already find a lot of interesting things there, for example [lesson no. 0](http://benkyo.ml/lekcja-0/) with pronunciation and [a game that involves typing in the equivalents of Latin symbols from the hiragana and the katakana](http://benkyo.ml/lekcja-0/kana-gra).
-  - [japonia-info.pl](https://japonia-info.pl/nauka-japonskiego) - A website with interesting information about Japan and of course the Japanese language itself.

-  - [Japoński pomocnik](https://www.japonski-pomocnik.pl/wordDictionary) - "A small, modest Japanese helper".
-A brilliant Polish-Japanese dictionary containing a huge number of words.
-[There is also its [minimalistic] mobile version for Android](https://play.google.com/store/apps/details?id=pl.idedyk.android.japaneselearnhelper).

-- Norwegian
-  - [LearnNoW - NTNU](https://www.ntnu.edu/learnnow-pl/info/downloads) - An interesting collection of free materials for learning Norwegian.
-You will find here e.g. textbook, vocabulary tables, basic words and much more.
-Also there are available lessons in audio form and text with comparisons - sound differences between languages.
-  - [Słownik Polsko-Norweski](https://slowniczek.no) - Polish-Norwegian dictionary with pronunciation (still under construction).
-A [mobile version for Android](https://slowniczek.no) is also available.

-- Polish
-  - [Wonderful Polish Language](https://github.com/TheDomcio/WonderfulPolishLanguage) - This is a surprise.

 ### Free books in paid internet bookstores (Darmowe książki w płatnych księgarniach internetowych)

 `(Almost always registration is required for download)`